fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 atheism is very recent phenomena. the first person to proclaim himself an atheist was Nitzsche whos gone mad in his last years.1844 – 1900

+Jewish Calendar and Orthodox Chiristians believe that people have been around the Earth for around 6 thousand years.
+It is not the islamic view.

+There are some cave paintings that are 30thousand years old.
+These were not Neanthertals these were Homo-Sapiens.

+So we have no problem assuming that the gyneology between Adam And Ismail tool 10-20 thousand years.
+The prophet ﷺ    said that the time between now and the Day of Judgement is like his two fingers.
+And now it is 1443 year after Hijrah.
+So it gives possibility to extend the humanity timeline as long as science findings.
+We don't have a set timeframe.

 </details>